Other Oddities

 the Constitution and its heritage of liberty.

-- The National Debt to the penny
+- The National Debt Clock

 Whether it has "redeeming social value" or not, Kenneth Starr's report on what